omar-diab/DL-Project-One/README.md

-Controlled Regularization and Optimization Study on CIFAR-10
+# Controlled Regularization and Optimization Study on CIFAR-10

 ## Overview

-This repository presents a **controlled deep learning study** on **regularization**, **robustness**, and **optimization** using an intentionally overfitting multilayer perceptron (MLP) on **CIFAR-10**.
+This repository presents a **controlled deep learning study** on **regularization**, **robustness**, and **optimization** using an intentionally overfitting multilayer perceptron (MLP) trained on **CIFAR-10**.

-The project was designed as a **methodology-first experimental pipeline** rather than a generic image classification project.
-The main idea is to keep the backbone, split, and core training protocol as fixed as possible, then introduce methods step by step so that their effect can be isolated and interpreted clearly.
+Rather than treating this as a generic image classification project, the repository is organized as a **methodology-first experimental pipeline**.
+The central idea is to keep the backbone, split, and core training protocol as fixed as possible, then introduce methods step by step so that their effects can be isolated and interpreted clearly.

-Instead of jumping directly to a “best model,” the project follows a layered structure:
+Instead of jumping directly to a single “best model,” the project follows a layered progression:

-1. build an overfitting baseline,
+1. construct an overfitting baseline,
-2. compare standard regularization methods under identical settings,
+2. compare standard regularization methods under identical conditions,
 3. extend the analysis with additional regularization techniques,
-4. combine multiple techniques into a stronger integrated setup,
+4. combine multiple methods into a stronger integrated setup,
-5. and finally optimize that stronger setup through optimizer / learning-rate / scheduler comparisons.
+5. and finally optimize that stronger setup through optimizer, learning-rate, and scheduler comparisons.

-This means the repository functions as both:
+As a result, the repository functions as both:

 - a **regularization ablation study**, and
-- an **optimization study** built on top of a stronger regularized pipeline.
+- an **optimization study** built on top of a stronger regularized training pipeline.

-> **Note:** This `README.md` is meant to document the project technically and methodologically.
+> **Note:** This `README.md` is intended to document the project **technically and methodologically**.
-> A separate `report.md` is intended for deeper discussion, interpretation, and final academic analysis.
+> A separate `report.md` / `report.pdf` should provide the deeper discussion, interpretation, and final academic analysis.

 ---

 ## Project Goals

-The project does not aim only to maximize final test accuracy.
-Its main objective is to understand:
+The project is not designed merely to maximize final test accuracy.
+Its primary objective is to understand:

 - how different regularization methods affect **overfitting**,
 - which methods improve **validation and test behavior**,
 - how methods with different mechanisms behave under the same setup,
 - how robustness-oriented training differs from classical regularization,
 - what happens when several methods are combined,
-- and how optimizer choice changes **convergence**, **stability**, and **generalization**.
+- and how optimizer choice influences **convergence**, **stability**, and **generalization**.

 So the guiding question is not only **“what works?”** but also:

 - **why does it help?**
-- **what kind of problem does it address?**
+- **what specific issue does it address?**
-- **how does it fit into the full training pipeline?**
+- **how does it fit into the larger training pipeline?**

 ---

 ## Methodological Design

-The strongest design choice in this repository is the use of a **controlled comparison framework**.
+One of the strongest aspects of this repository is the use of a **controlled comparison framework**.

-For the main regularization branch, the following are held fixed as much as possible:
+For the main regularization branch, the following factors are kept fixed as much as possible:

-- same dataset: **CIFAR-10**
+- the dataset: **CIFAR-10**
-- same split: **15,000 train / 5,000 validation / 10,000 test**
+- the split: **15,000 train / 5,000 validation / 10,000 test**
-- same MLP backbone
+- the MLP backbone
-- same hidden dimensions
+- the hidden-layer dimensions
-- same batch size
+- the batch size
-- same epoch budget
+- the epoch budget
-- same random seed
+- the random seed
-- same train / validation / test protocol
+- the train / validation / test evaluation protocol

 This makes the **regularization method itself** the primary changing factor.

-Later notebooks intentionally move beyond the initial minimal setup, but still do so in a structured order:
+Later notebooks intentionally move beyond the initial minimal setup, but they still do so in a structured progression:

 - first by studying isolated regularizers,
 - then by adding more advanced methods,
 - then by building a **full-combo regularized configuration**,
 - and finally by tuning optimization on top of that configuration.

-This staged design makes the project much stronger than a simple collection of loosely related notebooks.
+This staged design makes the repository much stronger than a loose collection of independent experiments.

 ---